ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 __Figure:__ *If I ask you to describe this picture, what would you say?*
 {: style="text-align: center; margin: 1.5em"}

-Some of you may describe *"a lady with a feathered hat looking back,"* or *"a woman with a hat."* More discerning folks in the field might describe this as *"the Lenna standard test image in computer vision."*  Nevertheless, we seem to encounter images through discrete representations: `woman`, `feathered hat`, or `Lenna`.
+Some of you may describe this as *"a lady with a feathered hat looking back,"* or *"a woman with a hat."* More discerning folks in the field might describe this as *"the Lenna standard test image in computer vision."*  Nevertheless, we seem to encounter images through discrete representations: `woman`, `feathered hat`, or `Lenna`.
 This theory of perception suggests that **our visual reasoning is symbolic, we ascribe meaning through discrete representations and modalities.**

 > This theory of perception suggests that our visual reasoning is symbolic, we
 > ascribe meaning through discrete representations and modalities.